DEShawResearch/random123/README.md

 # Random123: a Library of Counter-Based Random Number Generators

 <!-- Note that this file is both README.md and the doxygen mainpage.
-     It should be minimally processed to uncomment the @ref directives before doxygen is run on it.  -->
+     It is minimally processed to uncomment the @ref directives before doxygen is run on it.  -->

 The Random123 library is a collection of counter-based random